Engeløy Airport, Grådussan

-Engeløy Airport, Grådussan (Engeløy flyplass, Grådussan) (ICAO: ENEN) is an airport located on the northwest tip of Engeløya, an island in Steigen municipality, Nordland county, Norway.
+Engeløy Airport, Grådussan (Engeløy flyplass, Grådussan) (ICAO: ENEN) is an airport located on the northwest tip of Engeløya, an island in Steigen Municipality in Nordland county, Norway.

 The airport was built in 2009 and opened in earnest in 2010.
 It has a grass runway designated 05/23 which measures 600 × 22 m.
 The airport is usable most of the year, but runway conditions must always be checked in advance.
 Approval from the owners is required before use (PPR).